AdaCore/gnatstudio/docs/users_guide/extending.rst

   toolbar widget and, as always in Python, you can store your own data in the instance, as shown in the examples below.

-  Here's the description of the various subprograms:
+  here is the description of the various subprograms:

   * Global subprograms

-    These are standard subprograms, found outside class definitions.
-There's no implicit parameter in this case.
+    These are standard subprograms, found outside class definitions. there is no implicit parameter in this case.
 However, if you need to pass data to such a subprogram, you need to use global variables::